-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 Big Ben Scenic Byway In Florida

-Route 1 heads over a chain of islands linked by forty-two bridges and surrounded by gorgeous water views.
-This drive will take you through two types of ecosystems from Miami, the Everglades, and all the way down to the white sandy beaches of the Florida Keys.
+Route 1 heads over a chain of islands linked by 42 bridges and surrounded by gorgeous water views.
+This drive will take you through two types of ecosystems from Miami: the Everglades and all the way down to the white sandy beaches of the Florida Keys.

-Distance: 220 Miles
+Distance: 220 miles

 Suggested Itinerary:

 1. Start your trip by unwinding at the fabulous Raleigh Hotel in South Beach.
 Take a dip in their famous Art Deco pool and enjoy private beach access.
-For more information visit raleighhotel.com.

-2. In Key West, stay at the Casa Marina, a Waldorf Astoria Resort, established in 1920 as Key West’s most glamorous destination founded by American railroad tycoon Henry Flagler.
-For more information visit casamarinaresort.com.
+2. In Key West, stay at the Casa Marina, a Waldorf Astoria Resort, established in 1920 as Key West's most glamorous destination founded by American railroad tycoon, Henry Flagler.

-3. Fans of Ernest Hemingway can now tour his house, which is now home to more than forty six-toed cats (allegedly descendants of the writer’s favorite pet, Snowball—a gift from a sea captain, of course).
-For more information visit hemingwayhome.com.
+3. Fans of Ernest Hemingway can tour his house, which is home to more than 40 six-toed cats (allegedly descendants of the writer’s favorite pet, Snowball—a gift from a sea captain, of course).

-4. Try SNUBA-ing (yes this is actually a thing), beyond snorkeling, but it doesn't require certification or bulky scuba tanks.
+4. Try SNUBA-ing (yes this is actually a thing).
+Beyond snorkeling, it doesn't require certification or bulky scuba tanks.
 Swim down through the crystalline waters and come eye to eye with butterfly fish and other majestic underwater creatures.

-5. A trip to Key West isn’t complete without a taste of the local seafood.
+5. A trip to Key West isn't complete without a taste of the local seafood.
 Stroll into the Nine One Five restaurant and wine bar found in a distinguished Victorian mansion in the heart of old town.
-For more information visit 915duval.com.

 Photo: